 Crafting organizational culture that fosters true creativity

-As a manager, you must take responsibility for influencing your organization’s culture, to create a workplace where individuals feel comfortable, yet challenged, and free to produce big ideas that may, sometimes, fail.
+As member of an organization, regardless of manager or employee, you must take responsibility for influencing your organization’s culture, to create a workplace that is both comfortable and challenging, in which everyone is free to produce big ideas that may, sometimes, fail.
 Crafting an organizational culture that fosters true creativity can be a big challenge – and it will typically require steps from both the top-down and bottom-up level.
 Ultimately, however, industrial-organizational research has identified the main elements of organizational culture you should target, if you wish to foster innovative thinking and foster innovation:

 “Warm” organizations feature frequent, positive social contact between employees